shinziling/CollegeNote/content/Stuff/Git.md

 # What is Git?
-Git is a open source version-control system(VCS) to help manage code and files for a specific project.
+Git is an open source version-control system(VCS) used to help manage code and files for a specific project.
 - Often used in a collaboration environment where multiple people are working on the same project.
-- Some cloud-based platforms such as Github or Gitlab allow the usage of git to backup project to a user repository on their website.
+- Some cloud-based platforms such as Github or Gitlab allow the usage of git to backup the project to a user repository on their website.
 # Getting Started
 >[!info]
 >This article will go over the basic function of git, its basic command line terminal.
 You can use any terminal of your choice but I recommend using a terminal that runs on UNIX command line terminal.
 You can always  run `git help` any time in the terminal to get a list of git commands.
--  First make sure that git is properly install on your local machine run the command
+-  First make sure that git is properly installed on your local machine.
+To do so, run the command:
 ```bash
 git -v
 ```